The World of Steampunk: Goggles, Gaiters & Glory

 Steampunk is a unique movement in that it isn’t entirely literary – it has ties to the green movement, the maker community, historical reenactment societies, and the fashion world.
 Should it crest in popularity within all of these different areas at the same time, steampunk might well rise to the forefront of world counterculture.
-But I don’t think that is likely to occur.
+But I don’t think that is likely.
 Right now, I believe it has immense escapist appeal.
 With our economy in chaos, steampunk offers up an alternative lifestyle of sedate civilized behavior.
 Do I see that lasting?
 Probably not, but then no one attributed urban fantasy with much staying power either, so I continue to hope.

 Can you think of a non–steampunk book that could be rewritten and make a good steampunk book?